 Maligawila Buddha statue

-Maligawila Buddha statue is an off the beaten track attraction for most travellers, who spend their holiday in Sri Lanka.
-It is not a popular top-notch attraction in southern Sri Lanka.
+Maligawila Buddha statue is an off the beaten track Sri Lanka attraction for most travellers, who spend their holiday in Sri Lanka.
+It is not a top-notch tourist attraction in southern Sri Lanka.
 Therefore it is visited by very few foreign travellers but comparatively more local people.
 It is a must-see place for travellers, who are interested in the history of Sri Lanka.
 And it is also a very noteworthy place to visit for people who study Buddhism.

 After discovering the site in 1934, it underwent restoration for several years from 1936.
 But again it had to be restored after the extensive damaged in 1948 due to the vandalism.

 The magnificent Maligawila Buddha statue is placed in an image house built entirely with brick stones.
 The spacious image house is 100 feet long and 17 feet wide.
 The image is 37 feet and 10 inches from top to bottom and it is made of crystalline limestones.

 Maligawila Buddha statue is one of the oldest statues on the island, which is dating back to seventh to eighth century AD.
 Other than its antiquity Maligawila statue is the largest Buddha statue on the island.
 Therefore it is considered as a place with high impotence for travellers.
 Even though it was discovered in very bad condition, after the restoration, the Buddha statue is in very good shape today.
 Travellers, who visit Malagavila Buddha statue, also have the opportunity to visit another important archaeological site known as Dambegoda.